facebook pixel Saffron During Pregnancy: Benefits, Uses & Precautions

 Common Myths About Saffron and Baby’s Skin Tone

 One of the most widespread and persistent myths around kesar and pregnancy is the belief that it can influence the baby’s complexion.
 It’s common to hear that consuming saffron will lead to a fair-skinned baby.
-This myth is so ingrained that it’s often shared with conviction, even in urban, educated households.
+However, saffron does not affect a baby’s complexion; these traits are determined by genetics, not by maternal diet or supplements.
+The idea that saffron can change a baby’s complexion is a myth with no scientific basis, yet it’s often shared with conviction, even in urban, educated households.

 But the truth is clear: skin tone is determined by genetics and melanin content, which is inherited from the parents.
 No food item, including saffron, can alter this.
-Consuming kesar for pregnant women supports maternal health, not fetal pigmentation.
+Cultural taboos and traditional beliefs about ‘hot’ and ‘cold’ foods contribute to these misconceptions, but there is no scientific evidence supporting the idea that saffron can change a baby’s complexion.

 Yet, this myth continues because it is emotionally appealing and wrapped in a caring tradition.
 While there’s no harm in sipping saffron milk, believing it brings positive energy, it’s important not to set unrealistic expectations or feel disappointed if the outcome doesn’t match the folklore.